Last updated: 23 August 2021

 To support you: This may include assisting with the resolution of technical support issues or other issues relating to the websites or services, whether by email, in-app support or otherwise.

-To hire you: We use your personal data to assess your application for a position or contract as an employee or service provider with us;
+To hire you: We may use your personal information to assess your application for a position or contract as an employee or service provider with us.

 We may share aggregated or de-identified information with third parties for research, marketing, analytics and other purposes, provided that this information does not identify particular individuals.

-You have rights relating to your personal data.
-When it comes to marketing communications, you may follow the unsubscribe instructions contained in the marketing communication, or send a request to option out of receiving these communication to email@example.com
+In certain jurisdictions, you have rights relating to your personal information.
+When it comes to marketing communications, you may follow the unsubscribe instructions contained in the marketing communication, or send a request to opt out of receiving these communications to [email protected]